LeafYeeXYZ/PainterLeaf/README.md

 ### Deploy

 If you are using `Vercel`, be aware of the `Vercel` requset timeout limit, you may need a pro plan.
-Otherwise, you can deploy to `Cloudflare` or other platforms.
+Otherwise, you can deploy to `Cloudflare`.
 All the serverless functions are in `edge` runtime.